 How To Do The Paschimottanasana

-- Sit erect, with your legs, stretched out in front of you.
+- Sit erect (in Dandasana), with your legs, stretched out in front of you.
 Make sure that your toes are flexed towards you.

 - Inhale and raise your arms over your head.
 Stretch.

 - Exhale and bend forward.
 Feel the fold from your hip joints.
-Your chin should move towards your toes.
+Your chin should move towards your shins.

 - Stretch out your arms, and let them reach the furthest they can, possibly till your toes.
 But make sure that you don’t stretch too far.